rafael-santiago/helios/src/include/doc/hc/README.md

         hc_set_abort_on_fail();

         hc_libncurses("Man...
 I need Ncurses...
-It's serious... otherwise you could cry...", ""); # Nothing will be said on ok situations.
+It is serious... otherwise you will cry...", ""); # Nothing will be said on ok situations.

     }